 The impacts of growth on poverty have long been debated.
 For absolute poverty measures (meaning that the poverty line is fixed in real terms) higher rates of economic growth tend to be associated with higher rates of poverty reduction.
 And the average change in the poverty measure at zero growth is zero.
 This is another way of saying that one average, economic growth tends to be inequality neutral (as we heard about above).
 These points are among what Ferreira and Ravallion dub the “stylized facts” about distribution and growth: Poverty and inequality: The global context.

 EOP Chapter 8 provides an overview of the arguments and evidence.
-The chapter also points out that relative poverty measures tend to be less responsive to growth, since the poverty lien rises with growth in the mean.
-The following graph (from EOP Chapter 8) makes this clear.
+The chapter also points out that relative poverty measures tend to be less responsive to growth, since the poverty line rises with growth in the mean.

 Cross-country comparisons needed to be augmented by repeated observations over time in specific developing countries.
 Since writing EOP, new evidence has appeared on the role played by economic growth in India’s progress against poverty.
 For their paper, “Growth, urbanization and poverty reduction in India,” Gaurav Datt, Rinku Murgai and Martin Ravallion constructed a new dataset of poverty measures for India spanning 60 years, including 20 years since reforms began in earnest in 1991.
 They find a downward trend in poverty measures since 1970, with an acceleration post-1991, despite rising inequality.
 Faster poverty decline came with both higher growth and a more pro-poor pattern of growth.
 Post-1991 data suggest stronger inter-sectoral linkages: urban consumption growth brought gains to the rural as well as the urban poor and the primary-secondary-tertiary composition of growth has ceased to matter as all three sectors contributed to poverty reduction.